 Gather your evidence in the form of curriculum leader questionnaires, lesson visits, book scrutinies, pupil/staff interviews and so on.
 These template forms are the result of research into best and current practice and they take remote/blended learning into consideration.
 They contain targeted questions, prompts for what to look for and evaluation options across 34 focus areas (sequencing, subject knowledge, questioning, supporting and developing the Welsh language, etc).

 Once the evidence is gathered, use our printable dashboards to analyse the outcomes by unpicking the data to draw out your strengths and areas for development and understand any anomalies.
 Reviews will start at curriculum area level but can build to school level or allow individuals to consider their own performance and development needs.

 XLence Curriculum Development Playback

-Once you’ve aggregated and corroborated your strengths and areas for development, these can be captured using our 360 review approach to create a succinct, printable report that can be shared with governors and other key stakeholders for scrutiny purposes or with senior and subject leaders to drive improvements.
+Once you’ve aggregated and corroborated your strengths and areas for development, these can be captured using our 360 review approach to create a succinct, printable report that can be shared with governors and other key stakeholders for scrutiny purposes or with senior and curriculum leaders to drive improvements.
 This provides a curriculum area overview and also allows you to easily compare across curriculum areas to identify whole school priorities.